AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 	local costValue = model(inputTensor, weightTensor)

-	print(costValue) -- Let's have a look at our cost everytime we update our neural netowrk.
+	print(costValue) -- Let's have a look at our cost everytime we update our neural network.

 	costValue:differentiate{} -- Calling this will calculate the first derivative tensors for all our operations, including for out weight tensor.